-i) Pennsylvania maintains an active network and directory of Child Restraint Inspection Stations in 67 of 67 counties (100% population coverage).
+Pennsylvania maintains an active network and directory of Child Restraint Inspection Stations in 67 of 67 counties (100% population coverage).
+In addition to the Child Restraint Inspection Stations, Pennsylvania maintains a network of Car Seat Loaner Programs in 55 of 67 counties (95.0% population coverage).